newatoms/guides/press-release/readme.md

 # How to write a press release

-To get publicity for something, it is a good idea to write up a press release.
+To get publicity for something, it is a good idea to craft a press release.
-A press release is a short story that tells the journalist shortly about the newsworthy fact.
+A press release is a short story that quickly informs the journalist about the matters you seek publicity for.
 In this guide we will take New Atoms as a point of departure.
 [This wonderful article on the Guardian](https://www.theguardian.com/small-business-network/2014/jul/14/how-to-write-press-release) and [this article on Hubspot](http://blog.hubspot.com/marketing/press-release-template-ht#sm.000ucb46j1c81d33w1227o0htwjfb) were extensively consulted.

 ## First things to consider

 First, ask yourself: what is "new" in my story?

-➡ New Atoms, a start-up for journalistic innovations, was launched
+➡ New Atoms, a start-up for journalistic innovations, was founded

 What is unexpected or in any way exciting about it?